XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/depositauth.md

 Accounts with DepositAuth enabled can _preauthorize_ certain senders, to allow payments from those senders to succeed even with DepositAuth enabled.
 This allows specific senders to send funds directly without the receiver taking action on each transaction individually.
 Preauthorization is not required to use DepositAuth, but can make certain operations more convenient.

+Preauthorization is currency-agnostic.
+You cannot preauthorize accounts for specific currencies only.

 To preauthorize a particular sender, send a DepositPreauth transaction <!--{# TODO: link when the transaction reference is updated #}--> with the address of another account to preauthorize in the `Authorize` field.
 To revoke preauthorization, provide the other account's address in the `Unauthorize` field instead.
 Specify your own address in the `Account` field as usual.
 You can preauthorize or unauthorize accounts even if you do not currently have DepositAuth enabled; the preauthorization status you set for other accounts is saved, but has no effect unless you enable DepositAuth.
 An account cannot preauthorize itself.

 Preauthorizing another account adds an object to the ledger, which increases the [owner reserve](reserves.html#owner-reserves) of the account providing the authorization.
 If the account revokes this preauthorization, doing so removes the object and the reserve decreases accordingly.